crisfervil/blog/README.md

 # Blog
-This is my professional blog, where I write about my experiencies in software development.
+This is my professional blog, where I write about my experiences in software development.

 You can visit it in [https://blog.crisfervil.com](https://blog.crisfervil.com)